ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

-Furthermore, in case of forced eviction, the KDC removes the public key of the evicted node if the KDC keep tracks of that, and possibly removes the evicted node from the list of observers of the resource at ace-group/GROUPNAME (if observable).
+Furthermore, in case of forced eviction, the KDC removes the public key of the evicted node if the KDC keep tracks of that.
+Also, if the evicted node is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the KDC removes the node from the list of observers of that resource.

 Then, the KDC deletes the sub-resource ace-group/GROUPNAME/nodes/NODENAME associated to the evicted node.
 After that, the KDC MAY explicitly inform the evicted node, by means of the following methods.